N0tSure/orvisual-api/README.md

 Out of all the five senses, your vision seems the most important.
 Humans are fairly unique in their reliance on sight as the dominant sense and this is reflected in how complicated our eyes are relative to other creatures.
-Therefore visual aids in human communication very important. **OrVisual** provides opportunity for clients and service maintainer to communicate, using visual aids.
+Therefore visual aids in human communication very important. **OrVisual** provides an opportunity for clients and service maintainer to communicate, using visual aids.

-For an example, let’s take car painting service, when customer makes order, he may need to attach addition info.
+For an example, let’s take car painting service when a customer makes an order, he may need to attach addition info.
-Of course, he may add just textual data to order or maybe talk with service provider using phone, but much easier to add some pictures which describes order details.
+Of course, he may add just textual data to order or maybe talk with a service provider using a phone, but much easier to add some pictures which describe order details.

-For this **OrVisual** provides API, which allow publish customer contact data and additionally some pictures which describes order.
+For this **OrVisual** provides API, which allows to publish customer contact data and add some pictures which describes order.

 ## Service API

 OrVisual service using **Spring Boot**, built up as RESTful service with [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS).
+Additionally, there is a Spring MVC controller, which provides access to image files.
+HATEOAS implemented using
-Additionally there is a Spring MVC controller, which provides access to image files.
-HATEOAS implemented using [Spring Data Rest](https://docs.spring.io/spring-data/rest/docs/current/reference/html/).
+[Spring Data Rest](https://docs.spring.io/spring-data/rest/docs/current/reference/html/).

 At present service have two _resources_: `order` and `picture`.
-Order represents order summary object.
+The Order represents an *order summary* object.
-Picture represents image file metadata.
-All resources represents in HAL format, see [Internet Draft](https://tools.ietf.org/html/draft-kelly-json-hal-08) for HAL JSON format.
+The Picture represents *image file metadata*.
+All resources represent in HAL format, see [Internet Draft](https://tools.ietf.org/html/draft-kelly-json-hal-08) for HAL JSON format.

 ### Service metadata